Table Tennis Smash

 That said, occasionally, you may not be able to get side on in time for a forehand smash, and so we explain the backhand smash technique here.

-Position yourself for a backhand smash
+Position yourself for a backhand table tennis smash

 Get your bat back and up fairly high (shoulder high or around head high).
 Turn your body sideways, too, so you can get a little more rotation to generate with your stroke.